Bartvds/grunt-es6now/README.md

 				// include the es6now runtime library in the output (optional).
 				// - default: false
 				runtime: false,
-				// wrap the output in COmmonJS + AMD boilerplate (optional).
+				// wrap the output in UMD boilerplate for CommonJS + AMD support (optional).
 				// - default: false
 				wrap: false,
-				// the name of the global variable (optional).
+				// the name of the global variable for UMD, requires 'wrap' (optional).
 				global: null
 			},
 			src: ['./src/**/*.js']